CS-DS-125/125book/source/06-DataVisualization/charts.rst

 A **chart** is a fairly common type of data visualization.
 Charts are often 2-dimensional figures with a horizontal **x-axis** and a vertical **y-axis**.
 Data is represented on these two axes using graphical elements such as lines, bars, or individual markers.
-The x and y axes are typically labelled and marked with tick marks to help you understand what the axis is representing.
+The x and y axes are typically labeled and marked with tick marks to help you understand what the axis is representing.

 Bar Charts
 ~~~~~~~~~~

 Bar charts are good at representing differences between types of things.
 They typically plot different types of things (categories) along one axis and quantitative (numeric) variables along the other.
-For example, a bar chart of my typical cookie consumption for the week might list types of cookies on the x-axis (categories: chocolate chip, oatmeal, sugarcookie) and then represent the number of each kind of cookie I ate (quantitative data) as bars of different heights.
-The height of each bar would represent the quantitity of cookies consummed as indicated on the y-axis.
+For example, a bar chart of my typical cookie consumption for the week might list types of cookies on the x-axis (categories: chocolate chip, oatmeal, sugar cookie) and then represent the number of each kind of cookie I ate (quantitative data) as bars of different heights.
+The height of each bar would represent the quantity of cookies consumed as indicated on the y-axis.

 It is important to realize that meanings of the bars can be very different.
 Those bars could represent the total number of calories in the cookies or my average mood following cookie consumption, instead of just number eaten.
-This is one reason that labelling your axis is important.
+This is one reason that labeling your axis is important.

 .. important::